-Plantain Chips are crunchy and delicious on their own; and are also healthier than potato chips.
-Eat them as snacks or pulverize them and use as a coating for fish, meat or vegetables.
+Plantain Chips are crunchy and delicious.
+Enjoy them as a healthy snack with a drink in hand or without.
+I also like to crush them and use the crumbs as a coating for fish, meat or vegetables.
 They make a great substitute for matzah meal on Passover.

 Prep time: 15 minutes